ChukwuEmekaAjah/rule-validator/README.md

 # Starting
 To start the API server, run:
 `npm start`

+The default API port is 3000 (when testing on localhost).
+API hostname would be localhost:3000 on localhost.

 # API Endpoints
 - [GET] / : Retrieve the developer details